 - 1.6 The DHR was particularly focused on the following key lines of enquiry: - 1.
 Communication and co-operation between different agencies involved with the couple; - 2.
 Opportunity for agencies to identify and assess domestic abuse risk; - 3.
 Agency responses to any identification of domestic abuse issues; - 4.
 The victim and organizations' access to specialist domestic abuse agencies; - 5.
 The training available to the agencies involved on domestic abuse issues; - Review of the care and treatment, including risk assessment and risk management of the couple in relation to their primary and secondary mental health care; - 7.
-Any equality and diversity issues at all times, as language, culture, family ties and kinship, sexual orientation and disability will all have a bearing on how the review is explained and conducted and the outcomes disseminated to local communities. - 1.7 Expert advice was provided by the Panel member from Wirral MARAC service. - 1.8 It was agreed that the management of any media matters would take place through a joint team drawn from participating panel agency representation.
+Any equality and diversity issues at all times, as language, culture, family ties and kinship, sexual orientation and disability will all have a bearing on how the review is explained and conducted and the outcomes disseminated to local communities. - 1.7 Expert advice was provided by the Panel member from Wirral MARAC service.
+Additional advice was not considered necessary given the very limited contacts that E or F had with agencies.

-- 1.9 The review was mindful of a parallel criminal process, and whilst informing family members and the then alleged perpetrator of the review taking place, consultations with both family and the perpetrator took place after the criminal justice process was concluded. - 1.10 The author of this report is grateful for the valuable contribution to this report made by the brother of E. The family had been approached through the police liaison officer to contribute to this review and had decided that the brother should provide information and views on the family's behalf; he had a close relationship with his sister and was in a strong position to make a contribution to this review.
+- 1.8 It was agreed that the management of any media matters would take place through a joint team drawn from participating panel agency representation. - 1.9 The review was mindful of a parallel criminal process, and whilst informing family members and the then alleged perpetrator of the review taking place, consultations with both family and the perpetrator took place after the criminal justice process was concluded. - 1.10 The author of this report is grateful for the valuable contribution to this report made by the brother of E. The family had been approached through the police liaison officer to contribute to this review and had decided that the brother should provide information and views on the family's behalf; he had a close relationship with his sister and was in a strong position to make a contribution to this review.
 E's brother talked to the independent chair of the Domestic Homicide Review Panel and the information he provided and his views have been included in this report.
-While E and F had regular contact with E's family they did not appear to belong to a strong and close social network. - 1.11 The author and independent chair visited F in prison and received information about his perception of the relationship which has also been included in this report.

-The Panel was made aware through the criminal investigation that F had an ex-wife and that violence had been a feature of that relationship.
+While E and F had regular contact with E's family they did not appear to belong to a strong and close social network. - 1.11 The author and independent chair visited F in prison and received information about his perception of the relationship which has also been included in this report. - 1.12 In September 2012, the Panel was made aware through the criminal investigation that F had an ex-wife and children in Ireland, and that violence had been a feature of that relationship.
+In order to explore further F's history of violence to partners, two letters were sent to F's ex-wife offering a face to face meeting.
+F did not respond to these letters, and having only recently provided information to the police the panel had to respect her wishes.